View Inventory Project

 The islands of these three groups are arranged in two roughly parallel lines from slightly southwest to northeast in the south Pacific Ocean between 15° and 23° south latitude and 173° and 177° west longitude.
 To the north, and somewhat remote from the northern Vava'u group, lie the volcanic islands of Niuafo'ou, Tafahi, and Niuatoputapu (Keppel).
 The islands of the eastern line are the more numerous and are of coral origin.
 For the most part, they are low, flat, and topographically uninteresting.
 The western line, extending from the extreme southern, and at present uninhabited island of 'Ata to Niuafo'ou on the north, is of volcanic origin.
 It includes the island of Kao in the Ha'apai group which rises to a height of about 1,000 meters, the highest of the Tongan islands.
 Some of the islands for example, Tofua, Fonualei, and Niuafo'ou are still volcanically active.
 Tongatapu, the largest of the coral islands, with an area of nearly 100 square miles, is very flat and reaches an altitude of scarcely 90 meters at its highest point.
 On it is located Nuku'alofa, which is the largest town in Tonga and the seat of government.

-The Golden Key Symbol symbol opens the species list as an interactive key.
+The Key Symbol symbol opens the species list as an interactive key.